-For the first component, AHRQ recently awarded a cooperative agreement to Research Triangle Institute (Principal Investigator Barry Blumenfeld).
-This project team will develop a PCOR Clinical Decision Support Learning Network (PCOR CDS-LN), which will bring together multiple public and private stakeholders to collectively pursue the following aims:
+For the first component, AHRQ awarded a cooperative agreement to Research Triangle Institute (Principal Investigator Barry Blumenfeld).
+This project team is building a community called the Patient-Centered CDS (PCCDS) Learning Network and is bringing together multiple public and private stakeholders to advance the concept of patient-centered CDS.

 CDS Connect is a project to demonstrate how evidence-based care can be more rapidly incorporated into clinical practice through interoperable decision support.
 The CDS Connect Repository follows AHRQ's mission of focusing on evidence based care, by identifying and codifying new evidence based standards of care as CDS artifacts, with an initial focus during FY-17 on cholesterol management.
 During FY-18, the focus will shift to pain management and opioids misuse disorders.
 These artifacts will be piloted in a live clinical setting to refine and evaluate the effectiveness of the Repository and its processes around artifacts and their development.
 30+ organizations and individuals participate and guide development of the Repository.